Heroin Information, Brief Description

 Short-term effects include a surge of euphoria followed by alternately wakeful and drowsy states and cloudy mental functioning.
 Associated with fatal overdose and, particularly for those who inject the drug; infectious diseases such as HIV/AIDS and hepatitis.
 Long-term users may develop collapsed veins, liver disease, and lung complications.

 Pure heroin is a white powder with a bitter taste.
-Street heroin comes in granule, powder, solution, or pill forms and varies in color from white to dark brown because of additives or impurities left from the manufacturing process.
+On the street, the colour and consistency vary.
+Street heroin ranges from a fine white or brown powder, sometimes grainy, to a dark brown sticky gum called “black tar heroin.”
+Colour variations come from additives or impurities left from the manufacturing process.

-Because heroin abusers do not know the actual strength of the drug or its true contents, they are at risk of overdose or death.
-Heroin also poses special problems because of the transmission of HIV and other diseases that can occur from sharing needles or other injection equipment.
+Because heroin users do not know the actual strength of the drug or its true contents, they are at risk of overdose or death.
+Heroin also poses special problems because of the transmission of HIV and other diseases that can occur from sharing needles.

 How Is Heroin Consumed?

 Heroin is usually injected, sniffed/snorted, or smoked.
 Typically, a heroin abuser may inject up to four times a day.
 Intravenous injection provides the greatest intensity and most rapid onset of euphoria (7 to 8 seconds), while intramuscular injection produces a relatively slow onset of euphoria (5 to 8 minutes).
 When heroin is sniffed or smoked, peak effects are usually felt within 10 to 15 minutes.
-Although smoking and sniffing heroin do not produce a “rush” as quickly or as intensely as intravenous injection, NIDA researchers have confirmed that all three forms of heroin administration are addictive.
+Although smoking and sniffing heroin do not produce a “rush” as quickly or as intensely as intravenous injection.
+All three forms of heroin administration are addictive.

 Soon after injection (or inhalation), heroin crosses the blood-brain barrier.
 In the brain, heroin is converted to morphine and binds rapidly to opioid receptors.
 Abusers typically report feeling a surge of pleasurable sensation, a “rush.”
 The intensity of the rush is a function of how much drug is taken and how rapidly the drug enters the brain and binds to the natural opioid receptors.
 Heroin is particularly addictive because it enters the brain so rapidly.
 With heroin, the rush is usually accompanied by a warm flushing of the skin, dry mouth, and a heavy feeling in the extremities, which may be accompanied by nausea, vomiting, and severe itching.